Pavankarthikeya08/AI-Based-Network-IDS/README.md

-# 🛡️ AI-Based Network IDS — Demo
+# 🛡️ AI-Based Network IDS

 This project demonstrates an **AI-based Network Intrusion Detection System (IDS)** that predicts network attacks from flow data.
 Users can upload a CSV with network flow features and get predictions using a pre-trained machine learning model.